Bucky24/google-proxy/README.md

 KEY=./cert/localhost-key.pem CERT=./cert/localhost.pem npm start

-Start ngrok:

-ngrok http 443

-Change the places that you use google auth to point to ngrok instead of google.
+Change the places that you use google auth to point to localhost instead of google.

 You should be replacing calls to accounts.google.com and https://www.googleapis.com/oauth2/v1/certs